 Buying crypto and paying with another crypto

 Exchanging, swapping, or trading a cryptocurrency for another cryptocurrency is a taxable event in the US.
-The key point is that you are disposing of a cryptocurrency which is why this is considered a capital gains transaction by the IRS even though you are not receiving USD in your wallet or account.
+The key point is that you are disposing of a cryptocurrency, which is why the IRS considers this a capital gains transaction even though you are not receiving USD in your wallet or account.

 This means that if you are exchanging BTC for ETH on an exchange, you must calculate and report the capital gains from the BTC sold (disposed of).